dimitri-nicolo/calico/getting-started/kubernetes/rancher.md

 **Recommended - Networking**

-- The default networking uses IP in IP with BPG routing.
+- The default networking uses IP in IP encapsulation with BPG routing.
 For all networking options, see [Determine best networking option]({{site.baseurl}}/networking/determine-best-networking).

 **Recommended - Security**